 If you also plan to visit the Zambia side of Victoria Falls, combined visas for both Zimbabwe and Zambia are available at the border crossing, as well.

 Intrepid requires all travelers to have travel insurance on their tours.
-AXA Travel Insurance has a variety of plans depending on your needs.
-You’ll need insurance information to complete your required information once you book with Intrepid.
+Allianz Travel has a variety of plans depending on your needs.
+They’re who I use for all of my travels.
+And, you’ll need insurance information to complete your required information once you book with Intrepid.